Civil-rights litigation setting with emergency lights

 Evidence Preservation Window and Action Timeline

-Evidence risk starts immediately.
+Evidence risk can begin early.
 Video retention limits, record overwrites, and witness drift can reduce case value before the legal process even starts.
-We use preservation-first intake to secure critical proof before routine deletion windows close.
+We use preservation-first intake to identify critical proof before routine deletion windows close.

 Our early timeline protocol captures records in a sequence that supports both liability and damages: incident documentation, medical chronology, economic-loss records, and defense-position tracking.
 That sequence prevents fragmented files that insurers exploit.